mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

 ```
 ### 2.2 Heap Memory

+-  Heap memory, in contrast to stack memory, usually has low memory values!
+    - It is in the opposite end of the memory
+    - It grows up (memory addresses become larger) as we allocate in it
+    - It is persistent: even when we exit the function/program using it, it is not de-allocated unless we do it manually
 - If memory needs to exist for longer than the lifecycle of the function, we must use heap memory: the only way to create heap memory in C++ is `new`.
     - `new` requires `delete` at the end so that we clean/reclaim the heap memory afterwards; that's the only way! (or restart the computer)
     - so, `new` and heap are extremely powerful, but we need to be extremely conscius of what we are doing to avoing filling the heap with rubish that remains even after we exit the program...